Reggie Camp

 Reginald Louis Camp (born February 28, 1961) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was selected by the Cleveland Browns in the third round of the 1983 NFL draft.
 He played college football for the California Golden Bears.

-During his playing career as a pro, Camp was listed at 6-feet, 4-inches (1.93 m) and weighing 274 lbs (124 kg).
+During his professional playing career, Camp was listed at 6-feet, 4-inches (1.93 m) and weighing 274 lbs (124 kg).
 He also played one season for the Atlanta Falcons in 1988.
 He had 35 sacks and 2 fumble recoveries in a six-year career.

 He is now the head coach of Bear Creek High School in Stockton, California.